 Funds remaining in lunch accounts will transfer with the student to subsequent years.
-Upon graduation, upon contacting the District's Food Service Director, monies remaining in a student's lunch account can:
+Upon graduation or withdrawal from the District, Parents/guardians may request remaining monies in a student's lunch account to be:

-- 1. Be transferred to another student in the District (This can be done online if you have a PaySchools Central account). - 2.
-Refunded to parent/guardian via the Food Service Department website under the Parents Tab.
-Click on Food Service Refund Request and fill out the form. - 3.
-Be donated to the Peters Township Education Foundation Click on Food Service Refund Request and fill out the form.
+- 1. Transferred to another student in the District. - 2.
+Refunded to parent/guardian. - 3.
+Doncated to the Peters Township Education Foundation.